chinann6213/uf-teacher-system/README.md

 ### Testing
 Tests are only written for Task 1 as it requires several condition checking.
 To test, run `npm run test`

+* Make sure the MySQL database is turned on before running the command.

 ### File Structure
 #### 1. src - the source code folder